UZBEKISTAN & TURKMENISTAN

 Explore craters, desert villages & the city lights of the capital, Ashgabat

 Travel through the desert via mud and water craters with a stop in Yerbent village.
 Arrive in Ashgabat and explore the National Museum, Artogrul Gazi Mosque, and the Russian Bazaar.
-Take a night city tour including the Neutrality Arch and Olympic Village.
+Take a night time city tour including the Neutrality Arch and Olympic Village.

-Overnight: Ashgabat -
+Overnight: Ashgabat (hotel) -

-Day 12 - Wander Nisa fortress, war memorials & ride rare Turkmen horses
+Wander Nisa fortress, war memorials & ride rare Turkmen horses

 WANT A HAND GETTING TO THE START LINE?